1. Home

 An infographic explaining the steps of how solar battery storage works.

-How Solar Batteries Work with a Hybrid Inverter
+How Solar Batteries Work With a Hybrid Inverter

 If you have a hybrid inverter, a single device can convert DC electricity into AC electricity and AC electricity into DC electricity.
 As a result, you don't need two inverters in your photovoltaic system: one to convert electricity from your solar panels (solar inverter) and another to convert electricity from the solar battery (battery inverter).

 Also known as a battery-based inverter or hybrid grid-tied inverter, the hybrid inverter combines a battery inverter and solar inverter into a single piece of equipment.
-It eliminates the need to have two separate inverters in the same setup by functioning as an inverter for both the electricity from your solar battery and the electricity from your solar panels.

 Hybrid inverters are growing in popularity because they work with and without battery storage.
 You can install a hybrid inverter into your battery-less solar power system during the initial installation, giving you the option of adding solar energy storage down the line.